Vortrag (2000) beim Seminar der

 from rendering an honest opinion.
 According to von Bülow, he

-Extravaganz" (the most extreme in phantastic extravagance),
+was faced with "the most extreme in phantastic

-"music of the future"?
+of the future"?
 Did he, Nietzsche, want to

 deliberately mock all rules of tonal harmony, of the higher